tobyCurtis/org-cockpit/tasks.md

     - Display Radio
         - Organize orgs by namespace
         - Organize orgs by when they were last opened
-    - Light / Dark / System
-- Hotkeys?
-    - Tab across rows / into search only
-    - Enter to open
-    - Command Backspace to delete
-        - Prompt to verify

 # Done
 - Error display
 - Live search